7 Configuring Targets, Audit Trails, and Database Firewall Monitoring Points

 Click Save.

-The audit trail is added to the list on the Audit Trails tab.
-The collection status displays a red circle initially.
-This indicates the status of the trail as stopped.
-The audit trail starts automatically shortly after it is added.
+The audit trail should now appear on the Audit Trails tab.
+The collection status is stopped (a red circle) initially.
+The audit trail starts automatically shortly after you add it.

 See Also: